What is a Statutory Close Corporation

 The purpose of a California Close Corporation is to allow the shareholders to more fully control their company.
 In a California Close Corporation, shareholders will manage the company instead of appointing outside managers.
 Additionally, by fulfilling the correct requirements, close corporations do not need to follow the corporate formalities that apply to a traditional corporation.
 Forming a California Close Corporation makes piercing the corporate veil less likely, thus ensuring the personal assets of company owners are protected during lawsuits against the corporation.

 If you have questions about what is a statutory close corporation, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.